 Each week, wipe Nautolex surfaces with a soft damp cloth and towel dry.
-In very rainy weather, cover or remove cushions because seams can trap and absorb moisture.
+In very rainy weather, cover or remove the cushions to prevent the seams from trapping and absorbing moisture.
 Cushions should be stored in a dry, well-ventilated place.